Home » Adventure Travel » KALAM – SWAT VALLEY

 Swat River, Kalam

-The green and serene valley is lying along with the lofty hills and thick forests.
-Mesmerizing beauty of it catches the attention of the tourists.
-Its magnificent lakes, lively meadows and meandering waterfalls make it worth-wandering place.
-It is the birth place of Suvastu river and it is on the conflux of its two major tributary rivers; the Gabral river and the Ushu river.
+This lush and peaceful valley is surrounded by steep hills and dense forests.
+The mesmerising beauty of it draws significant tourists attention.
+Its lakes, meadows and waterfalls make it a must-see destination.
+It is the birthplace of the Suvastu river and at the confluence of two important tributaries of Svastu, the Gabral and the Ushu rivers.

 Swat River, Kalam